No one wants to run out of money in retirement.

 How do we know you won’t run out of money?

-NUMBER TWO: Safe withdrawal rates and math
+Part 2: Safe withdrawal rates and math

 The following is the one and only table I use with every single student, client and friend who asks for help with investing.
 It’s called a “Historical Safe Withdrawal Rate” table.
 What it shows is the historical ability of portfolios to survive even though you are taking out money (and again, everything here is in real dollars, so we have taken inflation into account the whole way through.)